arunj123/longan_nano/README.md

 !Live Display UI

-**Note:** The USB Mass Storage (disk) function in this composite device is incomplete and will not work.
+**Note:** The USB Mass Storage (MSC) feature in this composite device is currently a work-in-progress and is disabled by default.

 ## Hardware Setup